edibotopic/edibotopic-website/content/notes/iconic-programming.md

 contexts and can be combined in many ways.

 A language does not need to be fully iconic, but can leverage icons to make abstract concepts more concrete.
-An excellent example here is the use the pointy `^` for pointers in Odin and Pascal.
+An excellent example here is the use of the pointy `^` for pointers in Odin and Pascal.

 There is something powerful about the idea of "resemblance".